AMSC-24-25/amsc-24-25-classroom-09-mc-Montecarlo/README.md

 The program shows:

-- Integrating `f(x,y) = x² + y²` over a unit circle, displaying results from standard, stratified, and Metropolis-Hastings methods for various numbers of points.
+- Integrating `f(x,y) = x² + y²` over a unit circle, displaying results from standard and stratified sampling for various numbers of points.
-- Integrating `f(x,y) = 1` over an equilateral triangle (using `Polygon2D`) and print a similar comparison table.
+- Integrating `f(x,y) = 1` over an equilateral triangle (using `Polygon2D`) to find its area
-- Optionally, you can integrate over a `Polytope` defined in `polytope.h/cpp`.
+  and print a similar comparison table.
+- Calculates $E[x^2]$ of a standard 2D normal distribution using Metropolis-Hastings method of random chains.

 ![example](img/example.png)